prometheus-community/helm-charts/charts/prometheus-pushgateway/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

-### To 2.2

-Field `serviceMonitor.telemetryPath` (default `/metrics`) can now be configured to support changes to the telemetry path via start-up flags.

 ### To 2.0.0

 Chart API version has been upgraded to v2 so Helm 3 is needed from now on.